Supporting our Doctors in training with a Disability

-We fully recognise that the majority of trainees with long-term health conditions, quite reasonably will not consider themselves as being disabled.
-Indeed, some trainees will have episodes of short-lived symptoms which may need temporary short-term adjustments.
+We fully recognise that the majority of doctors in training with long-term health conditions, quite reasonably will not consider themselves as being disabled.
+Indeed, some doctors in training will have episodes of short-lived symptoms which may need temporary short-term adjustments.
 The support process however is available to all who have health conditions which might impact on their training so whether you have a long-term condition or a short term illness that might require some temporary adjustments, we want you to know that we are committed to assist you if we can.
-We have developed guidance for trainers and trainees to help support progression in training for those trainees with a disability which can be accessed below.
-Our guidance is aimed at trainees who are defined to have a disability as per equality legislation and the GMC's ‘Welcomed and valued’ publication (2019).
+We have developed guidance for trainers and doctors in training to help support progression in training for those with a disability which can be accessed below.
+Our guidance is aimed at doctors in training who are defined to have a disability as per equality legislation and the GMC's ‘Welcomed and valued’ publication (2019).

 Development of the guidance